gosang/gosang.github.io/content/posts/publish-research-papers-or-formal-blogs-with-visual-studio-code-and-latex.md

 ## Steps for Creating and Publishing

-1. Install Visual Studio Code and LaTeX
+### 1. Install Visual Studio Code and LaTeX

-   If you haven't already, download and install Visual Studio Code from the official website.
+If you haven't already, download and install Visual Studio Code from [the official website](https://code.visualstudio.com/).
 Also, ensure that you have LaTeX (TeX Live) installed on your system.
 [TeX Live](https://tug.org/texlive/) is a common distribution to consider.

-2. Install the LaTeX-Workshop Extension
+### 2. Install the LaTeX-Workshop Extension

 Inside VS Code, go to the Extensions tab (Ctrl+Shift+X), search for "LaTeX-Workshop," and click "Install."

-3. Create a LaTeX Document
+### 3. Create a LaTeX Document

 Click "File" > "New File" in VS Code.
 Save the file with a .tex extension, for example, "my_paper.tex."
 Here's a simple LaTeX document template:

 ```latex
 \documentclass{article}
 \title{My Research Paper}
 \author{Your Name}